holhar/java-dev-kb/training/src/main/java/de/holhar/java_dev_kb/training/pcps/README.md

 10.3 What does @SpringBootApplication do?

 10.4 Does Spring Boot do component scanning?
 Where does it look by default?

 10.5 How are DataSource and JdbcTemplate auto-configured?

 10.6 What is spring.factories file for?

-10.7 How do you customize Spring Boot auto configuration?
+10.7 How do you customize Spring Boot auto-configuration?

 10.8 What are the examples of @Conditional annotations?
 How are they used?